PhilippAubert/javascript-basics-exercises/5-calculator/README.md

 # Exercise 5: Calculator

-Write a program that ask the user which operator they want to do and the operands they want to use, and then computes the result.
+Write a program that

+ask the user which operator they want

+and the operands they want to use,

+and then computes the result.

-The program should keep asking for new operators until the user cancel the question about the operation, or types "exit" when asked about which operator to use.
+keep asking for new operators

+until the user cancels the question about the operation

+or type "exit" when asked about which operator to use.

 ## Requirements